vellamike/pyramidal/doc/examples.rst

 Example 4 - working with mod files
 ----------------------------------

 It is still possible to use mod files as long as you are working only with the NEURON environment.
-As with NEURON and PYTHON, the mod files need to be in the top-level directory where your simulation script is located.
+As with the Python library for NEURON, the mod files need to be in the top-level directory where your simulation script is located.
 The first thing you need to do is run the nrnivmodl command:

 .. code-block::